Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 2 Januari 2026 09.24.33 UTC
+- WIB: Jumat, 2 Januari 2026 11.07.38 UTC
-- WITA: Jumat, 2 Januari 2026 10.24.33 UTC
+- WITA: Jumat, 2 Januari 2026 12.07.38 UTC
-- WIT: Jumat, 2 Januari 2026 11.24.33 UTC
+- WIT: Jumat, 2 Januari 2026 13.07.38 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: friendship
+Kategori: inspirational